J&J Medical Connect

 Week 8

-Mean percent change in total IgG and mean change in MG-ADL total score from pre IMAAVY exposure (SD1) to end of IMAAVY study treatment (SW12/EoT) in Arm 3
+Mean percent change in total IgG and mean change in MG-ADL total score from before IMAAVY exposure (SD1) to end of IMAAVY study treatment (SW12/EoT) in arm 3

 EoT

-Abbreviations: CFB, change from baseline; EoT, end of treatment; IgG, immunoglobulin G; MG-ADL, Myasthenia Gravis Activities of Daily Living; QMG, Quantitative Myasthenia Gravis; SD1, switch day 1; SW12, switch week 12.
+Abbreviations: CFB, change from baseline; EoC, end of cycle; EoT, end of treatment; IgG, immunoglobulin G; MG, myasthenia gravis; MG-ADL, Myasthenia Gravis Activities of Daily Living; QMG, Quantitative Myasthenia Gravis; SD1, switch day 1; SW12, switch week 12.

-aType I error rate controlled at the 2-sided 0.05 significance level using fixed sequence gatekeeper approach and Hochberg step-up procedure.
+aType I error rate controlled at the 2-sided 0.05 significance level using a fixed sequence gatekeeper approach and the Hochberg step-up procedure.

-• Key safety endpoints included the percentage of patients with ≥1 adverse event (AE), serious AE, or AE of special interest (infection, venous thromboembolism, and hypoalbuminemia ≥grade 3) and descriptive analyses of abnormal laboratory tests, vital signs, and physical examination findings.
+• Key safety endpoints include the percentage of patients with ≥1 adverse event (AE), serious AE, or AE of special interest (infection, venous thromboembolism, and hypoalbuminemia ≥grade 3) and descriptive analyses of abnormal laboratory test findings, vital signs, and physical examination findings.

-• All efficacy and safety analyses will be based on the full analysis sets (FAS):
+• All efficacy and safety analyses will be based on full analysis sets:

 • Additional details regarding the EPIC study can be found on clinicaltrials.gov.